sqrt51/MRSA/README.md

 # MRSA
-Python Script for modelling spread of MRSA
+Python Script for modelling spread of MRSA across a network of hospitals